Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set top box and service.

 Sky Q TV Guide

 The TV Guide remains largely unchanged in looks and function, now just in the newly-branded blue Sky Q decor.
-It doesn’t have all the features that Sky+ used to have, but that doesn’t necessarily make it harder to navigate.
+It doesn’t have all the features that the iconic Sky+ TV Guide used to have, but that doesn’t necessarily make it harder to navigate.

 Instead of searching by channel number, you can scroll down the left sidebar to find the type of content you’re after, and the relevant TV guide for that area will appear instead.
 This is similar to previous versions of Sky TV, but there are now more specific options to choose from so you can find channels a little easier.